carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

 ]
 ```

-git commit -m "create and set a new file for music_player_app/urls.py with code to define Django URL patterns for user authentication, registration, login, logout, and views for the home page, updating a song, and adding a song in the music player app.
+**useful**: git commit -m "create and set a new file for music_player_app/urls.py with code to define Django URL patterns for user authentication, registration, login, logout, and views for the home page, updating a song, and adding a song in the music player app.
 It includes paths for default authentication views, custom registration and login views, and specific URLs for app features.
 This information was also updated on Readme."

 ##  Graphical User Interface (GUI)